Chemical Bank: Founding and early history

-During the Panic of 1857, Chemical Bank earned the nickname "Old Bullion" by taking a stand that it would continue to redeem its bank notes in specie throughout the crisis.
+During the Panic of 1857, while 18 New York banks closed in a single day, Chemical continued to make payments in specie.
+For a few days, it was the only bank to redeem notes in gold instead of in loan certificates; the bank got a nickname, "Old Bullion".
 The panic, which had hit banks and caused a number of failures, led banks across the country to suspend specie payments and turn to issuing paper promissory notes.
-Chemical's decision was highly unpopular among its fellow banks and led to the bank's temporary suspension from the New York Clearing House, of which Chemical was a charter member.
-While hundreds of banks closed, including 18 banks in New York in a single day, Chemical developed a reputation for stability.
+Chemical's decision was highly unpopular among its fellow banks and led to the bank's temporary suspension from the New York Clearing House, of which Chemical was a charter member since 1853.
+Chemical developed a reputation for stability.
 This reputation proved extremely important in Chemical's growth during subsequent recessions during the 1860s.
-Chemical frequently used the refrain "Good as gold then, good as gold today" in advertisements from the 1860s well into the 20th century.